hanabi/hanabi.github.io/Hat_Guessing.md

 ## Other Conventions

-### Basic Cluing
+### Clue Planning

-* An important limitation of hat guessing is that if Alice gives a clue, Bob has to agree with Alice what actions Cathy, Donald and Emily will perform (and Cathy has to agree with both of them what Donald will do, and so on).
+* An important limitation of Hat-Guessing is that if Alice gives a clue, Bob has to agree with Alice what actions Cathy, Donald, and Emily will perform.
+(And Cathy has to agree with both of them on what Donald will do, and so on.)
-* This means that the actions of Cathy, Donald and Emily cannot be influenced by the cards in Bob's hand
+* This means that the actions of Cathy, Donald and Emily cannot be influenced by the cards in Bob's hand.
-* In particular, Alice cannot finesse Bob: if Alice tells Bob to play slot 1 (which is red 1) and Cathy to play slot 3 (which is red 2), Bob will not know that the red 2 is playable, so will assign a different action to Cathy)
+* In particular, Alice cannot *Finesse* Bob: if Alice tells Bob to play slot 1 (which is red 1) and Cathy to play slot 3 (which is red 2), Bob will not know that the red 2 is playable, so will assign a different action to Cathy.
-* As a clue giver it is best to first look what the player to your right should do (not taking into account the cards in the hands of the other players), then look at the action to the right of that player, and so on.
+* As a clue giver it is best to first look what the player to your right should do, then look at the action to the right of that player, and so on.
-  * For example, if Bob and Cathy both have a playable red 1 in their hand, and no other playable cards, Cathy is the one who should play it (because Bob will think that Cathy should play it)
+  * For example, if Bob and Cathy both have a playable red 1 in their hand, and no other playable cards, Cathy is the one who should play it (because Bob will think that Cathy should play it).
 * You always can freely tell the next player what you want them to do, even if the conventions below dictate something else.
 The reason is that nobody has to agree with you on what the next player should do.
-  * Example 1: if you see few playable cards, you can tell the next player to discard a card which is not useless
+  * Example 1: if you see few playable cards, you can tell the next player to discard a card which is not useless.
   * Example 2: you can tell the next player to play a different card than dictated below, if the other card plays into someone else's hand.

 ### Loaded Actions